nebula-labs-xyz/lendefi-dao/audit/Treasury.md

 ## Executive Summary

 The Lendefi DAO Treasury contract has been audited following the implementation of standardized security patterns across the ecosystem.
 The contract demonstrates strong security practices, with a well-implemented role-based access control system, timelocked upgrades, comprehensive vesting mechanisms, and secure emergency functions.
-No critical vulnerabilities were identified.
+No critical vulnerabilities were identified. **The most significant improvement in the recent update is the role reassignment that shifts more control to the timelock controller, enhancing decentralization.**

 ## Key Findings